csalmeida/ruby-fundamentals/README.md

 10 / 3 # 3, Integer
 ```

-To have the correct value return both at least one of them would require to be a `Float`:
+To evaluate this expression to a more precise value (closer to being correct), both at least one of them would require to be a `Float`:

 ``` ruby
 10.0 / 3 # 3.3333333333333335, Float